-For the next eighteen months we focused on outputting great content and growing our audience.
-Within two years we were dominating our industry in views, engagement, and subscribership.
+For the next eighteen months we focused on creating great content and growing our audience.
+Within two years we were dominating our industry in views, engagement, and number of subscribers.
 We had established a valuable audience and our success was opening doors to content partnerships we hadn’t previously known.

 Yet with a great audience, comes greater responsibility when it comes to distribution cadence, content type, and even the number of videos published.
 We started to find that the different pieces of our video strategy were clashing to the detriment of our audience.
-For example, our business was creating and aggregating great content for the conversion-based product video part of our strategy.
+For example, our business was tasked to create and aggregate great content for the conversion-based product video section of our strategy.
 We would shoot product video in bulk to maximize efficiency and then would batch upload to our YouTube channel.
-Yet every time we did this, we’d see substantial subscribership drop the next day.
+Yet every time we did this, we’d see a substantial subscriber count drop the next day.
 It seems that ‘blowing up’ your audience’s news feeds isn’t a welcomed action!
 At first we thought it might just be a content related issue, but this turned out to be untrue.
 Even fairly relevant content (like exclusive interviews from a large electronics convention) would stall or even reverse audience growth if uploaded in batch.
 Even two videos in the same day would be pushing the limits unless the content was extremely high value.

 For a while we struggled with a solution.
 We were uploading all of our content into our branded media player on a website (powered by a third party solution called Brightcove) but we were missing the awesome indexing, syndication, SEO, and platform power of YouTube.